 With so many companies these days choosing to hire remote teams, the need for tools like Yammer is growing faster than ever.
 Building a corporate culture, collaborating with colleagues, having discussions around workflows to stay more productive and get more things done is what every company needs today.
 We hope our article helps you choose between a variety of tools available on the market today.

-If you hesitate and the choice of a team communication software is a struggle for you, we recommend to take a look at Chanty – a simple AI-powered business messenger.
+If you hesitate and the choice of a team communication software is a struggle for you, we recommend to take a look at Chanty – a simple AI-powered team chat.
 This is not only a tool we are building with passion and love to our customers.
 It is also a result of analyzing dozens of our competitor apps.
 We’ve taken into account hundreds of customer reviews.
 Finally, we’ve weighed their distinctive pros and cons.
 Now we are proud to invite you to beta test our product.

 Also published on Medium.